Driven Collisionless Reconnection of Force-free Flux Tubes: From Onset to Coalescence: Introduction

 \section{Introduction}

-Magnetic reconnection is ubiquitous astrophysical plasmas.
-It is believed to power the explosive release of magnetic energy in solar flares \citep{Parker1957}.
-By analogy with solar flares, reconnection-powered emission mechanisms have been applied to more distant high-energy signals, such as flares from pulsar wind nebulae \citep{Uzdensky2011,Cerutti2013}, and high-energy outbursts from neutron-star and black-hole magnetospheres \citep{Thompson1994,Lyutikov2003}.
+Magnetic reconnection is ubiquitous in astrophysical plasmas.
+For example, it is believed to power the explosive release of magnetic energy in solar flares \citep{Parker1957}.
+By analogy with solar flares, reconnection-powered emission mechanisms have been associated with more distant high-energy signals, such as flares from pulsar-wind nebulae \citep{Uzdensky2011,Cerutti2013}, and high-energy outbursts from neutron-star and black-hole magnetospheres \citep{Thompson1994,Lyutikov2003}.
 Reconnection in these high-energy environments takes place in the relativistic regime \citep{Sironi2025}.
-Kinetic particle simulations have shown that reconnection in relativistic astrophysical plasmas can indeed accelerate particles efficiently \citep[e.g.,][]{Sironi2014,Guo2014,Werner2016} and power high-energy emission \citep{Cerutti2013, Zhang2020, Hakobyan2023b, Chernoglazov2023, Comisso2023, Mehlhaff2024}, yet much about the physics of relativistic reconnection remains to be understood.
+Kinetic particle simulations have shown that reconnection in relativistic astrophysical plasmas can indeed accelerate particles efficiently \citep[e.g.,][]{Guo2014,Sironi2014,Werner2016} and power high-energy emission \citep{Cerutti2013, Zhang2020, Chernoglazov2023, Comisso2023, Hakobyan2023b, Mehlhaff2024}, yet much about the physics of relativistic reconnection remains to be understood.

-Magnetic reconnection is facilitated by non-ideal electric fields, which develop most notably near electric current sheets.
-Resistive magnetohydrodynamic (MHD) studies revealed key aspects of the onset of reconnection in evolving current sheets \citep[e.g.,][]{Biskamp1986,Shibata2001,Loureiro2007, Uzdensky2016, ComissoLHB2016, Huang2017}, but many astrophysical plasmas are effectively collision-free.
+Magnetic reconnection is enabled by nonideal electric fields, which develop most notably near current sheets.
+Resistive magnetohydrodynamic (MHD) studies revealed key aspects of the onset of reconnection in evolving current sheets \citep[e.g.,][]{Biskamp1986,Shibata2001,Loureiro2007, ComissoLHB2016, Uzdensky2016, Huang2017,Rosenberg2021, Leake2024, Tolman2024}, but many astrophysical plasmas are effectively collision-free.
 Reduced fluid models incorporating Hall effects and electron-MHD physics capture some kinetic behavior \citep{DelSarto2016,Pucci2017,Shi2019,Mallet2020}, yet a detailed fully kinetic investigation of how sheets form and eventually reconnect is presently lacking.

 Moreover, most kinetic and fluid simulations begin from an already formed current sheet which reconnects spontaneously.
-This involves setups featuring Harris sheets \citep{Schep1994,Porcelli1991}, coalescing islands \citep{Uzdensky2000,Bhattacharjee2009,Huang2010}, or repelling force-free channels \citep{Keppens2014,Ripperda2017a,Ripperda2017b}, to name a few.
+This usually involves setups featuring Harris sheets \citep{Porcelli1991,Schep1994}, coalescing islands \citep{Uzdensky2000,Bhattacharjee2009,Huang2010}, or repelling force-free channels \citep{Keppens2014,Ripperda2017a,Ripperda2017b}, to name a few.
 However, current sheets often form and reconnect under the action of external forces.
 Examples include the Taylor problem \citep{HK85,Birn05,CGW15} or merging flux tubes pushed together by converging flows \citep{Lyutikov2017,Ripperda2019}.